Uberi/femtosync/README.md

 * Incremental file transfer using rsync's rolling window sync algorithm.
 * Matching files based on size-and-mtime or checksums.
+* Chunking for both incremental and non-incremental transfers - ensures bounded memory usage on receiving end.
 * Each of the two scripts is ~200 lines of code, using only modules from the Python standard library.
 * Usage on iOS via [Pyto](https://apps.apple.com/us/app/pyto-python-3/id1436650069).